 Brookline's Martin Luther King, Jr. Celebration Committee celebrated the life and values of Dr. Martin Luther King, Jr. on January 17, 2022.
 This year the event was virtual.
 This year's event was generously sponsored by the Brookline Community Foundation, the Brookline Office of Diversity, Inclusion, and Community Relations, as well as a generous donation of production work from the team at Brookline Interactive Group (BIG).

 "Our Voting Rights: The Struggle Continues "

 This year's program featured Professor Robert L. Tsai as the Keynote Speaker.
 Robert L. Tsai is Professor of Law at Boston University and an expert in constitutional law and history.
 He reminded us of Dr. King’s focus on voting rights and challenged us to keep up the effort.
 Professor Robert L. Tsai is the author of three books, including Practical Equality: Forging Justice in a Divided Nation (Norton 2020).
 He has appeared on Meet the Press, Morning Joe, and ABC News and his essays can be found in New York Review of Books, Politico, Washington Post, and Boston Globe.
-You can learn more about Professor Robert L. Tsai at http://roberttsai.com/bio/
+You can learn more about him on Professor Robert L. Tsai's website.

 For information on the program or about the MLK Celebration Committee, please contact Caitlin Starr at [email protected] or at 617-730-2345.